ciaoidea/holographix/README.md

 ## Ham radio transport (HF/VHF/UHF/SHF)

-Holo does not turn images into audio content.
+HolographiX does not turn images into audio content.
 The audio you transmit is only a modem carrier for bytes.
 WAV size is dominated by AFSK bitrate (~payload_bytes * 16 * fs / baud).
 To shrink WAVs, raise `--baud` or lower `--fs`, and optionally reduce payload size with v3 (`--olonomic`, lower `--quality` / `--overhead`).